flannelhead/flannelhead.github.io/projects/blackstar.md

 However, nothing comes for free.
 In a computationally expensive application like this, it quickly became obvious that the automatic differentiation had quite an impact on the execution time.
 In my early tests, I saw a difference of two orders of magnitude between the explicit Schwarzschild geodesic equations and the ones obtained by AD.
 You can find the AD work in [a branch of my repo](https://github.com/flannelhead/blackstar/tree/ad).

 ad is still an amazing package, and I intend to use it in the future for some computationally less intensive applications.
 In a highly intensive task like this, one just has to squeeze out every possible bit of speed.

+*EDIT*: Edward Kmett, the creator of the `ad` package [noted on reddit](https://www.reddit.com/r/haskell/comments/4a39b4/rendering_black_holes_with_haskell/d0x1w2f) that a better approach would be to compile the expressions derived by `ad` into machine code.
+I'm very interested in this idea and intend to try it in the future.
+It might take some time, though.

 ### Optimization (help wanted!)
 Speaking of speed, this project was really the first number crunching project I have done in Haskell.
 Other than the [optimization tips](http://hackage.haskell.org/package/repa-3.4.0.2/docs/Data-Array-Repa.html) given for Repa, I didn't do much in order to optimize the code.
 It seems to be reasonably speedy, though.